mmastin/the-billie-project/README.md

 # The Billie Project

-Generating song lyric mashups of Billie Eilish, Billie Holiday, Billy Joel, Billy Idol, [others] with Neural Networks by web scraping and using natural language processing on available lyrics.
+Generating song lyric mashups of Billie Eilish, Billie Holiday, Billy Joel, Billy Idol, Billy Ray Cyrus, and other Billy and Billie's (and even a Bill!) by webscraping publically available lyrics and training a LSTM Neural Network using Keras and Tensorflow.

+"There aren't a whole of notes to choose from, but there are a whole lot of words." - Jason Isbell

 ## Contributors